Use Cases

 • Compare freight forwarding bids side by side

-• Surface exclusions and commercial caveats
+• Surface exclusions and response caveats

 View use case